Rachana137/The-Redactor/README.md

         d_count.append(dat)
         data = data.replace(dat, u"\u2588" * len(dat))
  ```
  Here commonregex package is used to find dates.
 It can also be used to find phone numbers, emails, links etc.
+ ### Bugs:
+ If the date is in the format of 26 March 2021 it will redact like this: ██ ███ch ████.

 4. **genders(data)**